ErickCodigo/Full-Width-For-Platzi-Video/README.md

   for you to manage the dimensions of the player.

   ** Get it easily:
-  Paste the scripts below, exactly in the order they are.
+  Paste the scripts from index.js, exactly in the order they are.

   I explain how:
   1. Copy the first part of the script